• Skip to primary navigation

 • Tweet

-Sheet Pan Gnocchi is a quick and easy meal made from start to finish in 35 minutes with one sheet pan.
-Don't plan on having any leftovers!
+Sheet pan meals are the new craze.
+This sheet pan gnocchi is a quick and easy meal made from start to finish in 35 minutes with one sheet pan.
+This sheet pan gnocchi recipe is so good; don't plan on having any leftovers!

 As you know, I love one-pot meals.
-But, what I've discovered a new love for is easy sheet pan meals.
+But I've discovered a new love for easy sheet pan meals.
 Sheet pan gnocchi is one of my new favorite meals.
-Not only is cooking this sheet pan gnocchi on one baking sheet easy, but it also tastes wonderful and results in one pan to wash.
-Recently, I've posted many gnocchi recipes because gnocchi is so easy to prepare, it's healthy, and it's vegan!
+Not only is cooking sheet pan meals on one baking sheet easy, but it also tastes lovely and results in one pan to wash.
+I've recently posted many gnocchi recipes because gnocchi is so easy to prepare, healthy, and vegan!

 Jump to: